JustAnyones/Plugin-creator-website/docs/docs/draft-types/decoration.md

 **By default**, if the value is -1, the game will calculate it on its own by diving the number of people in the building by the building's area.

+### depot capacity
+::: type: integer
+::: version-added: 1.12.26

+Amount of vehicles that can be stored in a depot building.

+**By default**, the value will be 0.

 ### destroyable
 ::: type: boolean